Computer Science

 CS3735Introduction to Machine Learning3 ch (3C) (P)

-Introduces the principles and algorithms of machine learning.
-Topics include (1) traditional machine learning, such as regressions, decision trees and ensemble learning, artificial neural networks, Bayesian learning, support vector machines, instance-based learning, unsupervised learning; (2) deep learning: such as recurrent networks, convoluntional neural networks, deep belief networks, deep generative models.
-Students are expected to implement various machine learning models and conduct experiments on real world datasets.
+Explore the principles and algorithms of machine learning.
+Learn about (1) traditional machine learning, such as regressions, decision trees and ensemble learning, artificial neural networks, Bayesian learning, support vector machines, instance-based learning, unsupervised learning; (2) deep learning: such as recurrent networks, convoluntional neural networks, deep belief networks, deep generative models.
+Implement various machine learning models and conduct experiments on real worked datasets.

 Prerequisites: CS 2383, and (STAT 2593 or STAT 3083).